 Juan P Acevedo perez

-I am a Masters student of the Energy and Earth Resources Program in the Jackson School of Geosciences.
+Current MSc student of the Energy and Earth Resources Program in the Jackson School of Geosciences.
 I am originally from Bogotá, Colombia, and I did my undergraduate studies at Texas A&M University where I earned a degree in Geophysics with minors in Geology and Mathematics.
-I am currently a part of the TexNet- CISR cohort from the Bureau of Economic Geology that is researching the link between wastewater injection and induced seismicity in the state of Texas.
+I am currently a part of the TexNet- CISR, and RISC cohorts from the Bureau of Economic Geology that are researching the link between oil and gas operations and induced seismicity in the state of Texas.

-My work is focused on gathering and analyzing saltwater disposal data from O&G operating companies in the Texas Panhandle.
+My work is focused on gathering and analyzing wastewater injection data from O&G operating companies and their relationship with induced seismicity in the Texas Panhandle.

 Current Research Projects

 Analysis of Wastewater Injection and Prospect Regions for Induced Seismicity in the Texas Panhandle, USA